 The IMF has two major categories of employment: staff and contractual.
-Each category of employment offers different levels of benefits.
+Each category of employment offers different conditions and levels of benefits.

-Contractual appointees are hired for one day up to two years and may be extended up to a maximum period of four years.
-This category is used for job functions needed for only a relatively short period and for finite projects requiring specialized skills not otherwise available on staff.
+Contractual appointees are hired for one day up to two years and may be extended to a maximum period of four years for functions that are rotational in nature or for finite projects requiring specialized skills not otherwise available on staff.

 In certain areas, the Fund sources expertise externally, either as freelance consultants or from vendors.
 These individuals are not considered Fund employees.